ros-industrial/ros_industrial_cmake_boilerplate/README.rst

 Generate CMake Config Files
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
-This will generate and install CMake config files.
+Performs multiple operation so other packages may find a package and package components The default export name is ${PROJECT_NAME} but it can be overriden by providing EXPORT_NAME

+* Options:
+   * EXPORT    - indicate if trargets should be exported
+   * COMPONENT - indicate if generating a package's component config
+* One Value Args:
+   * EXPORT_NAME (Optional) - the name given to the export ${ARG_EXPORT_NAME}-targets, if not provided PROJECT_NAME is used
+   * NAMESPACE (Optional)   - the namespace assigned for exported targets
+* Multi Value Args:
+   * DEPENDENCIES (Optional)         - list of dependencies to be loaded in the package config
+   * CFG_EXTRAS (Optional)           - list of extra cmake config files to be loaded in package config
+   * SUPPORTED_COMPONENTS (Optional) - list of supported components
+* Usage:
+   * generate_package_config(EXPORT NAMSPACE namespace) Install export targets with provided namespace
+   * generate_package_config(EXPORT) Install export targets with no namespace
+   * generate_package_config() Install cmake config files and not install export targets
+   * It exports the provided targets under the provided namespace if EXPORT option is set
+   * It creates and install the ${EXPORT_NAME}-config.cmake
+   * In not component, it create and installs ${EXPORT_NAME}-config-version.cmake

 .. code-block:: cmake

-   # Install export targets with provided namespace
+   # Install and export targets with provided namespace
    generate_package_config(EXPORT NAMSPACE namespace)

-   #Install export targets with no namespace
+   #Install and export targets with no namespace
    generate_package_config(EXPORT)

    # Install CMake config files and not install export targets
    generate_package_config() Install CMake config files and not install export targets

+   # Install and export targets for package with components
+   generate_package_config(EXPORT SUPPORTED_COMPONENTS componentA componentB)

+   # Install and export targets for component
+   generate_package_config(EXPORT COMPONENT
+     EXPORT_NAME kdl
+     NAMESPACE namespace
+     DEPENDENCIES packageA packageB
+     CFG_EXTRAS extraA.cmake extraB.cmake)

-Additionally, ``DEPENDENCIES`` and ``CFG_EXTRAS`` are passed for generated CMake config files as with `configure_package`.
+Additionally, ``DEPENDENCIES``, ``CFG_EXTRAS`` and ``SUPPORTED_COMPONENTS`` are passed for generated CMake config files.

 Install Ament Hooks
 ^^^^^^^^^^^^^^^^^^^